jonathanperret/paysage/README.md

 The **Paysage server** is a NodeJs / Express app that listen to the programmer page and send code to the renderer using socket.io.
 A Python implementation would be interesting for easy local installation.

-The **Paysage playground** (renderer) is a JS HTML CSS page using Processing.js
+The **Paysage playground** (renderer) is a JS HTML CSS page using Processing.js.
+Each code object is run as one separated Processing.js instance.

-**Paysage editors** implementations will ideally be in a variety of languages, and could be purely textual editors or visual editors or anything in between.
+**Paysage code editors** implementations will ideally be in a variety of languages that compile or interpret to javascript, and could be purely textual editors or visual editors or anything in between.
 For example :
  - A block-based editor based on Snap!, Blocky from Google or BlockLanguages.
  - A local folder-watcher app for text editors could push code to the Paysage server at each file save.
  - An Etherpad based editor could allow several persons to code together on the same code object.
  - An editor for babies on tablets, using only shapes to touch would be very cool, too.

-*At the moment, we use a simple HTML page as the alpha test editor: [programmer.html](http://paysage.herokuapp.com/programmer.html)*, communicating with the server using socket.io
+*At the moment, we use a simple HTML page as the test editor: [http://paysage.herokuapp.com/playground/boumsplash/programmer](http://paysage.herokuapp.com/playground/boumsplash/programmer)*, communicating with the server using socket.io

 ======